AstroAadhav/VASCode/Simulator/RocketSim_v1/README.txt

 	-S.state0.r = initial position
 	-S.state0.e = initial attitude, given in Euler angles.
 Can set an initial launch angle with yaw and pitch.
 	-S.state0.v = initial velocity: set to 0 to simulate from launch.
 Can give the rocket an initial velocity to check behavior in-flight.
 Be sure to set the thrust to 0 if evaluating after burnout.
-	-S.state0.omegaB = initial angular velocity: currently unsure if [a b c]' angular vel corresponds to inertial [x y z]' axes or body [x y z]' axes.
-Results only makes sense if [a 0 0]' is given.
-Need to determine if dynamics are correct
+	-S.state0.omegaB = initial angular velocity about the body-axes. wb = [a b c]' which corresponds to ang vel about the [x y z]' body axes
 	-S.oversampFact = oversampling factor: further divides the time step by this factor.
 Reduces error by calculating the state at an intermediate time step.
 For example, with a factor of 2 instead of calculating the state from T=10:10.005s, it calculates from T=10:10.0025 then T=10.0025:10.005s.
 Note that the intermediate state is not recorded.
 	-S.rXIMat = feature locations: important for camera simulation, not relevent here -"P" structure contains all of the rocket, sensor, environmental, and constant parameters

 3. Run the simulation by pressing the green play buttion at the top in the editor tab -"Q" structure contains the state of the rocket at every point of the simulation and is filled throughout the simulation.
-Data analysis uses this "Q" structure
+Data analysis uses this "Q" structure.
      -The rest of the script displays the results of the simulation and outputs some metrics to SimOut.txt.
 This file is overwritten each time so close it before every run.

 4. Evaluate the performance of the rocket
      -If the trajectory or attitude of the rocket seem fishy, check your initial conditions and parameters.
-     -Verify if altitude and max velocity match that of other simulations -If the initial conditions and parameters are fine but it still seems erroneous, then the differential equations are likely erroneous.
+     -Verify if altitude and max velocity match that of other simulations -If the initial conditions and parameters are fine but performance still seems erroneous, then the differential equations are likely erroneous.
 Proceed to the next step

 5. Modify the rocket dynamics functions
      -Open quadOdeFunctionHF.m